 The Proof of Reserves, also known as Proof of Funds or Proof of Assets, is one of the proofs an organization needs to provide to show solvency.
 It consists in proving that the organization actually holds the total amount of assets it claims to have.
 Such a proof can be achieved by providing a list of wallets wherein the exchange claims they hold funds under custody, also referred to as their reserves.

 Is it enough?

-The Proof of Reserves shared by most exchanges isn’t enough to grant their clients the transparency and trust they deserve for the following reasons:
+The Proof of Reserve shared by most exchanges isn’t enough to grant their clients the transparency and trust they deserve for the following reasons:

 - It doesn't prove that these reserves are enough to cover liabilities.
-Even if the exchange owns the keys to move funds off of the wallets it lists, if the reserves are smaller than the liabilities, the exchange isn't solvent – that is, clients can't withdraw the entirety of their funds simultaneously.
+Even if the organization owns the keys to move funds off of the wallets it lists, if the reserves are smaller than the liabilities, it isn't solvent – that is, clients can't withdraw the entirety of their funds simultaneously.

 For informational purposes only, this is not investment advice.
 When buying, selling, trading or using cryptocurrencies you are subject to certain risks including price volatility and loss of capital, for more information please visit the following link.